 The government is providing additional funding of £150 million per annum from 2013 to improve provision of physical education (PE) and sport in primary schools.
 This funding – provided jointly by the Departments for Education, Health and Culture, Media and Sport – will be allocated to primary schools.

 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.
-Each primary school has been allocated a lump sum of £8000 plus a premium of £5 per pupil.
+Each primary school has now been allocated a lump sum of £16000 plus a premium of £10 per pupil.